groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 </dependencies>
 ```

-### Development Environment Checklist
+### Development environment checklist
 - **Java 8+** (Java 11+ recommended).
 - **Maven 3.6+** (or Gradle equivalent).
 - **IDE** with Maven support (IntelliJ IDEA, Eclipse, VS Code).
 - **Test PDFs** that contain real sensitive data for realistic validation.

-### Licensing Considerations
+### Licensing considerations
 For development and testing, grab a [free temporary license](https://purchase.groupdocs.com/temporary-license/).
-Production deployments require a full license, but the trial gives you the full feature set for evaluation.
+Production deployments require a full license, but the trial gives you the complete feature set for evaluation.

-## How to redact pdf using java with GroupDocs.Annotation
+## How to redact pdf using java with GroupDocs.Annotation?
+Using GroupDocs.Annotation, you start by creating an `Annotator` instance that loads the target PDF, then define redaction annotations with precise coordinates and optional audit replies.
+After adding the annotations to the document, you save the file, which permanently removes the selected content and releases all resources.

-### Step 1: Initialize the PDF Annotator
+### Step 1: Initialize the PDF annotator
-Create an `Annotator` instance that points to the PDF you want to protect.
+The `Annotator` class is the entry point for all annotation operations in GroupDocs.Annotation.
+It loads a PDF into memory and prepares it for modifications.

 ```java
 import com.groupdocs.annotation.Annotator;